• Skip to primary navigation

 Personal training is often thought of as a cyclical business, with wild upswings at new year and spring break, and abysmal gym/training rates through the holidays.

 I think this is exaggerated, as I’ve seen a much different story in my experience.
 I’ve seen personal training to an extremely steady industry with slight upticks at the new year and through the summer months.
+Trainers can really help people see through the confusion of the industry and make steady progress.

 Most people who regularly work with a personal trainer, and most of my clients, continue their sessions steadily through the winter months and holidays, too.
 Of course, holidays are busy, and we sometimes have to reschedule sessions, but I’ve had many years where my training business is just as busy in December as in January.